ut-ras/ras_site/src/posts/2018-09-30-robotathon.md

----
-layout: post
-title: Robotathon Hath Begun!
+# Robotathon Hath Begun!
-shorttitle: 2018 - Robotathon
+## 2018 - Robotathon
-imagepath: resources/blog/2018-09-30-robotathon
+## imagepath: resources/blog/2018-09-30-robotathon
----

 Robotathon has begun and teams are off to a running start.